-The weight of the club is of the essence and before you can actually elevate the club sufficiently high as to clear the trees and the boundary fence one needs to study the design of the golf equipment you are using.
+The weight of the club is of the essence, and before you can actually elevate the club sufficiently high as to clear the trees and the boundary fence, one needs to study the design of the golf equipment you are using.

-The latest drivers with the very large and even some with square heads seem to generate forces from the vortex produced around the angular corners and this would serve to inhibit good club head speed.
+The latest drivers with very large and even some with square heads seem to generate forces from the vortex produced around the angular corners, and this would serve to inhibit good club head speed.

 a) Can you afford its replacement?

-b) Do you understand that the faster the club head speed the higher the potential launch angle to enable a club trajectory above the boundary fences, trees or buildings?
+b) Do you understand that the faster the club head speed, the higher the potential launch angle to enable a club trajectory above the boundary fences, trees, or buildings?

-If the answer to a) is “not really” It would seem more prudent therefore to buy cheaper clubs which still provide the satisfaction of delivering the club to the murky depths of the lake without the associated guilt of the cost spoiling the moment.
+If the answer to a) is “not really,” It would seem more prudent, therefore, to buy cheaper clubs that still provide the satisfaction of delivering the club to the murky depths of the lake without the associated guilt of the cost spoiling the moment.

 If the answer to b) is “ huh? ” the following may assist.

-Firstly the action is mostly in the arm with a coordinated flick of the wrist, at the end of the swing arc.
-Grip the club in the right hand for right handers and the left hand for left handers (this is essential information for the grip application).
+Firstly the action is mostly in the arm with a coordinated flick of the wrist at the end of the swing arc.
+Grip the club in the right hand for right-handers and the left hand for left-handers (this is essential information for the grip application).

-Depending on your prowess as a tennis player you can either let go using a forehand action or a backhand action.
-If you are not a tennis player you may choose to spin around a couple of times and let go of the club with a Russian hammer thrower’s follow through, remembering to yell “aarrgh!”
+Depending on your prowess as a tennis player, you can either let go using a forehand action or a backhand action.
+If you are not a tennis player, you may choose to spin around a couple of times and let go of the club with Russian hammer throwers following through, remembering to yell “aarrgh!”

 It is essential before you do this to ensure that the stance and alignment were correct before the takeaway began.
-If you had smug visions of watching the club disappear into the council recycling facility abutting the eighteenth hole you need, at the moment of release to be facing somewhat in that direction.
+If you had smug visions of watching the club disappear into the council recycling facility abutting the eighteenth hole, you need, at the moment of release, to be facing somewhat in that direction.

 However!
 The child’s father may do more damage to you.
-In the unlikely event that a red-faced parent comes charging out from the house, a ploy would be to get one of your playing partners to yell in a deep guttural baritone voice “ Yoo da man, Comrade Gagarin” this will often soften the mood and stem the attack.
+In the unlikely event that a red-faced parent comes charging out from the house, a ploy would be to get one of your playing partners to yell in a deep guttural baritone voice, “ Yoo da man, Comrade Gagarin” this will often soften the mood and stem the attack.

 Shaft selection is also a major contributor to the swing weight and general club head speed.
-Steel shafts being much stiffer are good for the long accurate very satisfying hurl.
+Steel shafts being much stiffer, are good for the long accurate, very satisfying hurl.

-Too early a release of the soft, regular or senior flex graphite shafts will see the club travel through the air in a style resembling a spear fashioned from al dente spaghetti.
+Too early a release of the soft, regular or senior flex graphite shafts will see the club travel through the air in style resembling a spear fashioned from al dente spaghetti.

-The same swing also applies to the shorter clubs but the release is less subtle and less wrist comes into play.
+The same swing also applies to the shorter clubs, but the release is less subtle, and less wrist comes into play.